European Quality of Life Survey 2012

 Trust in key public institutions, governments and parliaments has fallen over the past five years, with the largest declines obvious in those countries facing the most serious economic difficulties, such as Spain and Greece.
 Trust in public institutions is highest in Denmark, Finland, Luxembourg, and Sweden, largely due to an unmatched level of trust in national political institutions in these Member States.

 The overview report examines a range of issues such as employment, income, housing and living conditions, family, health, work-life balance, life satisfaction and perceived quality of society.
-Further reports on subjective well-being, social inequalities, quality of society and public services, and trends in quality of life over the three survey waves will follow in 2013.
+See also further research in the shapes of research reports and policy briefs.

 This report covers the 27 EU Member States but a total of 43,636 people were interviewed in 34 countries - the difference being made up of seven enlargement countries.
 The findings of the analysis on quality of life in enlargement countries are now available, first in an Introduction to the study and also in individual country reports: Croatia, the former Yugoslav Republic of Macedonia, Iceland, Kosovo, Montenegro, Serbia and Turkey.

 Eurofound has worked closely with its contractor GfK EU3C in Belgium to ensure that the highest quality standards were met when preparing and implementing the third EQLS.

 The dataset for the third EQLS is now available to the public through the UK Data Service.